RISE Sleep Tracker

 Fix your sleep schedule by gradually shifting your sleep-wake times by 15 to 30 minutes every few days, getting bright light in the mornings and daytime, and avoiding light in the evenings.

-How to fix your sleep schedule in one day
+How can I fix my sleep schedule in one day?

 Fixing your sleep schedule in one day is difficult, especially if you’re trying to move your sleep-wake times by a large amount.
 Focus on getting light in the morning and daytime and avoiding it in the evening.
 If you can take longer to adjust, move your sleep-wake times by 15 to 30 minutes every few days.